insanum/votl/README.md

     calendar: http://www.vim.org/scripts/script.php?script_id=52
 <

-Open up your votl file and execute ',,jc'.
+Open up your votl file and execute '\\jc'.
 This will bring up the calendar.
 Type '?' to learn how to move around in the Calendar.
 Move the cursor over a date and hit <Enter>.
 This will jump to a special heading in your votl file under the top level header named *Journal* which can be located anywhere